skhcjh231/blog-post/content/docs/spring24/12_/_index.md

 ## Data
 ### Data Quantity
-To evaluate the effect of data quantity on CLIP's performance, we conducted experiments with datasets of different sizes: 10M, 25M, 100M, 200M, and 400M.
+To evaluate the effect of data quantity on CLIP's performance, they conducted experiments with datasets of different sizes: 10M, 25M, 100M, 200M, and 400M.
 Using ViT-B/32 as the vision encoder, models were trained for 2 to 32 epochs.

 <p align="center">
     <img src="./Figure 2.png" width="800">